zhannamatuzak/lizard-my-pet/README.md

 ## Acknowledgements

-- Thank you to my mentor and my cohort members for continuous helpful feedback and support throughout the project.
+- Gratitude to my [mentor Juliia](https://github.com/IuliiaKonovalova/) and cohort members for their ongoing valuable feedback and support during the project.
 - [Paulo](https://github.com/Parbelaez) for tips and guidance in creating user stories.
 - I am grateful to my playback theater community for providing a haven of joy and connection amid challenging times.